funccloud/fcp/fcpeps/0002-customer-isolation.md

       status: <True | False> # Status of the condition, one of True, False, Unknown.
       reason: <ExampleReason> # The reason for the condition's last transition.
       message: <ExampleMessage> # A human readable message indicating details about the transition.
-  linkedResources: # Represents the resources linked to the workspace.
-    - name: <linked-resource-name> # The name of the linked resource.
-      kind: <LinkedResourceKind> # The kind of the linked resource.
-      namespace: <linked-resource-namespace> # The namespace of the linked resource.
-      apiGroup: <linked-resource-api-group> # The API group of the linked resource.
-      apiVersion: <linked-resource-api-version> # The API version of the linked resource.
 ```